-And it turned out to be a really nice option.
 Since I’m from Alabama, I can’t actually say it’s the best barbecue chicken I’ve ever tried.
-But I also don’t think you can expect to pick up a stellar barbecue at Disney unless you visit the Polite Pig at Disney Springs (review).
+But I also don’t think you can expect to pick up a stellar barbecue at Disney unless you visit the Polite Pig at Disney Springs.

 With that being said, I don’t think anyone would find much to complain about with the chicken.
-This is a great portion, and the pricing is extremely reasonable considering its theme park food.
+This entree was a great size portion-wise, and the pricing was incredibly reasonable considering its theme park food.

 Here’s a look at the different offerings you can pick up there.
 They have non-alcoholic specialties like a berry sparkler and frozen iced tea lemonade.
 In the South, we call that half and half.

-For those in the mood for something a little closer to home (or not), stop in, and give Regal Eagle a try.
+For those in the mood for something a little closer to home, stop in, and give Regal Eagle a try.
 I can’t think of a better quick service location for a sit-down meal at Epcot.

 - Skipper Canteen Review